cartermitchell13/booking-app/scratchpad.md

 **🎨 CURRENT FOCUS - December 2024**: With 24 pages built across the platform (super admin, tenant admin, onboarding, and basic customer-facing), the focus has shifted to **enhancing the customer experience** on the booking platform.
 The goal is to create a best-in-class trip discovery and booking experience that will wow potential SaaS customers and provide a competitive advantage.

+**🎯 NEW PRIORITY - December 2024**: **BOOKING FLOW UX ENHANCEMENT** - The user has identified that the booking flow is the main revenue-generating part of the app and needs immediate improvement for better conversion rates.

 ## Current Technical Stack Analysis

 **Existing Setup:**